CppMicroServices/CppMicroServices/README.rst

 Supported Platforms
 -------------------

-The library makes use of C++14 language and library features and compiles on many different platforms.
+The library makes use of C++17 language and library features and compiles on many different platforms.

-Recommended minimum required compiler versions:
+Recommended absolute minimum required compiler versions:

-- GCC 5.5
+- GCC 7.5.0
 - Clang 9.0
-- Clang from Xcode 12.0
+- Clang from Xcode 10.0 (not tested)
-- Visual Studio 2019
+- Visual Studio 2017 (MSVC++ 15.0) (not tested)

-You may use older compilers, but certain functionality may not be available.
-Check the warnings printed during configuration of your build tree.
-The following are the absolute minimum requirements:
+Not all of the absolute minimum compiler versions are tested (as noted).
+We test and recommend the following compilers:

-- GCC 5.1
+- GCC 9.4.0
 - Clang 9.0
-- Clang from Xcode 12.0
+- Clang from Xcode 12.0 and 13.0
-- Visual Studio 2017 (MSVC++ 15.0) (no longer tested in CI)
+- Visual Studio 2019 and 2022

 Recommended minimum required CMake version: